webis-de/acl24-dialect-aware-bias-detection/README.md

 ========================================

-Code for the paper [Disentangling Dialect from Social Bias via Multitask Learning to Improve Fairness](https://arxiv.org/abs/2406.09977).
+Code for the paper [Disentangling Dialect from Social Bias via Multitask Learning to Improve Fairness](https://aclanthology.org/2024.findings-acl.553/).

 For details on the approach, architecture and idea, please see the published paper.

-NOTE: ALL PRE_TRAINED MODELS AND CLASSIFICATION OUTPUTS WILL BE ADDED SOON. :)

 ```
 @inproceedings{spliethover-etal-2024-disentangling,